-All of this simply brings to mind a meme I recently saw on the internet and attributed to American humorist Samuel L. Clemens, better known by his pen/stage name of Mark Twain:
+I recently saw an interesting meme on the internet which is attributed to American humorist Samuel L. Clemens, better known by his pen/stage name of Mark Twain:

 "If voting made any difference, they wouldn't let us do it."

-Ironically, as I looked further to research this quote and gain context to when, and why, Twain uttered this, I found that he really didn't say it at all.
+Ironically, as I looked further to research this quote and gain context to when, and why, Twain made this clever remark, I found that he really didn't say it at all.
 The internet has simply inaccurately attached it to him, but Twain historians say "no way."
 In fact, Mark Twain was a key proponent of the election process.
 In a 1905 interview in Boston, he is said to have told the press:

 "In this country we have one great privilege which they don't have in other countries.
 When a thing gets to be absolutely unbearable the people can rise up and throw it off.
 That's the finest asset we've got-the ballot box."